tugbaot/simple-iptv/README.md

 [themes]
 # alternate themes ###################
-# associated color is for the fav star
+# associated color is for the fav star which is applied based on your theme choice
 theme.xml = #bd95b8
 dark_amber.xml = #ffd740
 dark_blue.xml = #448aff